madvadi/madvadi.github.io/README.md

 ### Validation
 With the results verified, this section shows that the fine mesh results argee with the data from (AIAA TMBWG, 2026).
-In Figure 18, the error between K-S theory and the simulation results for the coarse mesh is incredibly small.
+In Table 6, the error between K-S theory and the fine mesh results plotted in Figure 18, are under 1%, showing good argeement with skin coefficient.

 | $$Re_{\theta}$$ | Kármán–Schoenherr | x2 Mesh | Error (%) |
 | ----------- | ----------------- | ------- | --------- |